Types of Gemstones

 Hardness: 7.5-8 (medium-very hard)

 The gem of spring, emeralds symbolize rebirth.
-The ancient Egyptian queen renowned for her exceptional beauty, Cleopatra was known for her affinity for these radiant green gems.
+Cleopatra, the ancient Egyptian queen renowned for her exceptional beauty, was known for her affinity for these radiant green gems.

 Emeralds are also one of the most unusual gemstones since they are rarely eye-clean and almost always have visible inclusions (referred to as “jardin”).
 The presence of these imperfections usually reduces the value of any other gem but are considered acceptable for emeralds in their polished form.